-First you’ll have to find a suitable space to make your home library.
-Getting a good, expansive and ideally flat wall area is perfect for being able to display your books in a straightforward manner.
+First, you’ll have to find a suitable space to make your home library.
+Getting a good, expansive and ideally, flat wall area is perfect for being able to display your books in a straightforward manner.

 Don’t be afraid about building high, as there’s something about being faced with a wall full of assorted colourful books that’s endlessly reassuring and it will overcome plenty of space issues.
-Just check out some of these designs at the Architecture Art Design website that illustrate that the sky truly is the limit.
+Just check out some of these designs at the Architecture Art Design website that illustrates that the sky truly is the limit.

 In terms of how you construct your shelving, then using soft wooden tones is a great way to add some warmth to your library area.
 Although don’t be shy of using some metal shelving to add a sleek and contemporary touch.

 Whilst some of us will be fairly fussy about putting our books in alphabetical order, there are some avid bookworms who will even colour code their books – perhaps a little excessive for most of us.